 Detoxing for Michigan Residents

 Medical detox is a serious step toward recovery.
 It isn’t pleasant, but it is necessary.
 What’s worrisome about this process is that the person going through withdrawal will often experience severe health complications for a few days until the toxins have left the body.
 Nausea, shaking, chills, and more are everyday experiences.
 How can someone struggling through withdrawal during detox know the difference between common symptoms and ones that a medical professional should be keeping tabs on?
-The trained staff at Lighthouse Recovery Institute is the difference between risky at-home detox and medically-supervised detox, where a patient’s condition is constantly monitored.
+The trained staff at Lighthouse Recovery Institute is the difference between risky at-home detox and medically-supervised detox, where a patient’s condition is continuously monitored.
 With this type of attentive help, the first step toward recovery is often a more productive one.

 Michigan’s Choice for Inpatient Drug Rehabs

 The best drug rehab isn’t always the one that’s closest to home.
 Since inpatient drug rehab often lasts for at least one month or more, going out-of-state for treatment is a commitment.
 However, that could prove to be a vital step that makes this form of drug rehab more successful than others.
 When the patient goes into an inpatient drug and alcohol rehab that’s far from home, they enter a residential facility where cares and concerns are looked after.
 As a result, the first steps toward sobriety are taken and made to last thanks to follow-up counseling and therapy sessions.
-To learn more about Michigan residents and addiction treatment or to inquire about the benefits of your commercial insurance policy, please call 866-236-5961 our educated and qualified team today.
+To learn more about Michigan residents and addiction treatment or to inquire about the benefits of your commercial insurance policy, please call 866-236-5961 our knowledgeable and qualified team today.

 Partial Hospitalization for Michigan Residents

-Partial Hospitalization, or PHP, is a high level of care that works well for large portion of Michigan residents who have struggled with addiction for some time and who have have not been successful in lower levels of care.
-Many times, the individual will move into an IOP or outpatient treatment program following detox and inpatient treatment before they are really ready to get back to work and school on a full-time basis.
+Partial Hospitalization, or PHP, is a high level of care that works well for a large portion of Michigan residents who have struggled with addiction for some time and who have not been successful in lower levels of care.
+Many times, the individual will move into an IOP or outpatient treatment program following detox and inpatient treatment before they are ready to get back to work and school on a full-time basis.
 PHP allows for a more gradual transition into everyday Michigan life, while still providing a high level of care.
 For those who have tried Michigan outpatient addiction rehab previously and have not succeeded, a Florida PHP program would likely be beneficial.

 Michigan’s Need for Intensive Outpatient Drug Rehab

 Intensive outpatient drug rehab is the option best suited for those who’ve been making steady gains toward recovery.
 It can stand in as a transition of sorts, as the patient in recovery moves from an inpatient setting to one that is less intensive and builds upon the gains already made.
 In short, an outpatient program is shaped to meet the needs of the individual in recovery so that work, school, or other responsibilities are still met.
-In fact, these obligations come first, but that doesn’t make intensive outpatient drug rehab any less important.
+These obligations come first, but that doesn’t make intensive outpatient drug rehab any less critical.
 Instead, it remains a fundamental part of the puzzle for those looking to change their lives for the better.